Klara Wischer

-Klara Wischer (born 9 April 1991) is an Australian professional basketball player for the Knox Raiders of the NBL1 South.
-She spent four years playing college basketball in the United States before returning to Australia and having a two-year stint with the Hobart Chargers.
-She then had a one-season stint in the WNBL with the Perth Lynx during the 2015–16 season.
-After two years with the SBL's Joondalup Wolves, Wischer returned to the Chargers for the 2018 season.
-In 2019, she joined the Kilsyth Cobras.
+Klara Wischer (born 9 April 1991) is an Australian professional basketball player who last played for the Southside Flyers of the Women's National Basketball League (WNBL).
+She played two seasons of college basketball in the United States for the San Diego Toreros before debuting in the WNBL for the Perth Lynx in 2015.
+After many seasons in the Australian state leagues, she returned to the WNBL in 2023 with the Southside Flyers.

+Early life

+Born and raised in Melbourne, Victoria, Wischer attended Methodist Ladies' College and played as a junior for the Nunawading Spectres.

 College career

-Born and raised in Melbourne, Victoria, Wischer attended Methodist Ladies' College and played as a junior for the Nunawading Spectres.
-In 2009, she moved to the United States to play basketball for Cloud County Community College.
+In 2009, Wischer moved to the United States to play college basketball for Cloud County Community College.
 As a freshman at Could County in 2009–10, she averaged 4.9 points and 3.5 rebounds per game.
 As a sophomore in 2010–11, she averaged 12.1 points per game to go with her team-leading 8.6 rebounding average as she helped lead the Thunderbirds to a 27–9 overall record.
 Competing in all 36 contests, she also led the team in blocks (64) and steals (128) while dishing off a respectable 130 assists.
 She helped the Thunderbirds win the 2011 Region VI Championship, subsequently earning first-team NJCAA All-Region VI honours, as well as being named to the NJCAA D1 All-America third team.
 She also earned Region VI All-Tournament Team honours, and was named to the league's All-Academic Team.

 Following her sophomore season at Could County, Wischer transferred to the University of San Diego, where as a junior in 2011–12, she played in all 35 games for the Toreros and made two starts at the forward position.
 She helped the team record a program-best 24–9 overall record with her 3.7 points, 4.3 rebounds and 1.0 assists per game.

 As a senior at San Diego in 2012–13, Wischer averaged 7.7 points, a team-high 6.9 rebounds, 3.2 assists and 1.7 steals in 32 games (all starts).